taha1048/Data-Cleaning-Transformation/README.md

 | Lat    | 53,181                  | 6,549                    | 1.53%                     |
 | Long   | 53,772                  | 6,549                    | 1.53%                     |

-we only have some missing values here so i populated them with median value based the the region column
+we only have some missing values here so i populated them with median value based on the the region column

       # populating lat & long with the median value per each 'region'
       regions = df['region'].unique()